-Prospect Hill Growth Partners, Jamie Weeks form Legacy Franchise Concepts
+Prospect Hill Growth Partners, Jamie Weeks Form Legacy Franchise Concepts

 "This partnership will allow us to quickly scale and implement strategies that will ultimately benefit both SweatHouz and Dogtopia, as well as future brands that we're currently in discussions with," says Jamie Weeks, executive chairman of LFC.
 "As we move forward, this new partnership gives us the chance to explore additional opportunities in the health, wellness and lifestyle sectors."

-As a result of the new partnership, which includes growth capital, SweatHouz will continue to develop corporate locations as well as begin franchising across the U.S. this summer.
-LFC will also focus on accelerating the development of Dogtopia daycares.
+As a result of the new partnership, which includes growth capital, SweatHouz will continue to develop corporate locations as well as begin franchising across the U.S. this summer and will also be focused on accelerating the development of the Dogtopia dog daycare centers.

 This news comes on the heels of an aggressive expansion by SweatHouz throughout the country over the last year.
 The popular infrared sauna concept has opened new studios in Georgia, Oregon, South Carolina and Texas, with locations in Colorado and Massachusetts slated to open in the coming weeks.